flakey-bit/flakey-bit.github.io/_posts/2021-06-25-practical-fp.md

 * A function `addToCart` which takes a shopping-cart data structure `cart`, a `productId` and `quantity` and updates the cart in-place is *not* pure, because it mutates the `cart` parameter.
   * If instead `addToCart` returned a *new* cart (rather than updating in-place) then it would be pure.
 * A function `calculateRiskProfile` which transforms its input parameters, makes a HTTP `GET` web-service call and massages the response from the web-service into a return value is *not* pure because of the web-service call:
-  * the web-service is a black-box and it's implementation could change at any point in time;
+  * the code executing in the external web-service is entirely out of our control and thus must be assumed to be impure
   * the web-service call goes over the network.
-The network could be down, the request could time-out etc.
+The network could be down, the request could time-out etc

-In "proper" functional programming languages like Haskell, all functions are pure by default (i.e. unless explicitly stated otherwise).
+In "proper" functional programming languages (like Haskell), all functions are pure by default (i.e. unless explicitly stated otherwise).

 #### Advantages of pure functions
 * They're super easy to test because you can treat them as a black-box